What is hyperbaric oxygen therapy?

-Hyperbaric oxygen therapy is a treatment in which a patient breathes pure oxygen while subject to increased levels of atmospheric pressure.
+Hyperbaric oxygen is the breathing of pure oxygen at increased atmospheric pressure.
 It is a primary or adjunctive treatment for carbon monoxide poisoning, severe decompression sickness, arterial gas embolism, and chronic wounds .

-There are over 500 hyperbaric facilities in the United States, but hyperbaric oxygen is less widely used elsewhere .
+There are over 1,200 hyperbaric facilities in the United States, but hyperbaric oxygen is less widely available elsewhere .

 Hyperbaric oxygen therapy is primarily used to treat patients with: